ibm-cloud-docs/account/crn.md

  Valid values:
 - `public`: All services that are available from the public catalog
-- `dedicated`: Only for current {{site.data.keyword.Bluemix_notm}} dedicated environments
+- `dedicated`: Only for current {{site.data.keyword.cloud_notm}} dedicated environments
 - `local`: All services that are deployed locally in your own environment

 ## service-name
 {: #service-name-crn}

-{{site.data.keyword.Bluemix_notm}} enforces global uniqueness of service names.
+{{site.data.keyword.cloud_notm}} enforces global uniqueness of service names.
 The `service-name` segment identifies a capability (service, component, or product) that is offered by the cloud.
-The capability can be a user-provided service, such as with the services that are listed in the {{site.data.keyword.Bluemix_notm}} catalog, or an internal architectural component critical to the {{site.data.keyword.Bluemix_notm}} functionality.
+The capability can be a user-provided service, such as with the services that are listed in the {{site.data.keyword.cloud_notm}} catalog, or an internal architectural component critical to the {{site.data.keyword.cloud_notm}} functionality.

 The `service-name` segment indicates the service that the resource belongs to.
 The `service-name` segment must be alphanumeric, lowercase, and have no spaces or special characters other than `-`.
 If you're identifying a service name for a child service, you must have a period `.` that separates the parent service name from the child.
 For example, if you have a service that's called `iam-service` and a child of that is called `micro`, `iam-service` is the parent service and `iam-service.micro` is considered the child service.

-For services that are registered into the {{site.data.keyword.Bluemix_notm}} catalog, the `service-name` segment must correspond to one of the services that are registered to the {{site.data.keyword.Bluemix_notm}} global catalog service.
-It is the `name` property that is returned by the {{site.data.keyword.Bluemix_notm}} global catalog service API `GET https://globalcatalog.cloud.ibm.com/api/v1/{id}` for the corresponding resource instance or the `service-name` value that is displayed by the command-line interface (CLI): `ibmcloud service offerings` in the `service` column.
+For services that are registered into the {{site.data.keyword.cloud_notm}} catalog, the `service-name` segment must correspond to one of the services that are registered to the {{site.data.keyword.cloud_notm}} global catalog service.
+It is the `name` property that is returned by the {{site.data.keyword.cloud_notm}} global catalog service API `GET https://globalcatalog.cloud.ibm.com/api/v1/{id}` for the corresponding resource instance or the `service-name` value that is displayed by the command-line interface (CLI): `ibmcloud service offerings` in the `service` column.

 ## location